RetroDevDaemon/msx2tools/README.md

-# MSX2 Spriter v1.1
+# MSX2 Spriter v1.2 / Screener v1.0

-Python3 tool for creating/exporting dual-masked mode 2 (GRAPHIC3/screen4) sprites.
+Python3 tool for creating/exporting dual-masked mode 2 (GRAPHIC3/screen4) sprites, patterns, and screen layouts.

 ### Release notes:

+1.2: Added Screener tool, fixed various bugs, added visible selector<br>
 1.1: Added PATTERN mode! <br>
 1.02: Moved file options to menu bar, added New file functionality<br>
 1.01: Fixed issue with high-order mask not having CC bit set.
 (Apologies!)<br>
 1.00: Initial release.

-## Usage
+## Usage (Spriter tool):
 You must have a fairly recent verson of Python installed in order to use this app.
 It was developed on Python 3.7.1 but should run on any Python installation that has Tkinter included (which is most of the recent ones).
 It does not use any additional libraries.
 It has been fully tested on both Windows 10 and Ubuntu Linux.

 To start it, download (or copy) msx2spriter.py to any folder on a computer with Python installed and run: